BlueBrain/MorphIO/README.md

         print('{} - {}'.format(point, diameter))
 ```

 #### Creating morphologies with the mutable API

-Here is a simple example to create a morphology from scratch and writing it to disk
+Here is a simple example to create a morphology from scratch and write it to disk

 ```C++
 #include <morphio/mut/morphology.h>